Trans4mind

 How you see yourself and how others see you may be quite different.
 It is hard to be objective about oneself - after all, one is being oneself and therefore there is no distance from which to view.
 The following Questionnaire is intended to provide this objectivity.
 It is based on tried and tested principles, the result of research by renowned Professor of human psychology, Hans Eysenck, and described in his popular book 'Know Your Own Personality' published first in 1972.
 He had a clear understanding of how introversion and extraversion, combined with the degree of emotional stability and self-determinism, determine the personality traits that result in much of an individual's behavior.
 A description of his theory of personality traits and the theory of the Eysenck Personality Questionnaire (EPQ) is given on our page describing the work of Prof. Eysenck.

-Of most significance in the development of personality is an individual's experience, both pleasurable and painful, in this lifetime, from birth onwards.
-And also, I have found, the experience which is brought into this life from the prior existence of the individual's spiritual essence.
+Of great significance in the development of personality is an individual's experience, both pleasurable and painful, in this lifetime, from birth onwards.
+Some would say pre-birth and even past-life experiences play a part.
 These experiences result in both positive and negative learning: the acquisition of skills and understanding, and the acquisition of fixed ideas and conditioning.
 This learning can be revised!

 So the results of this Questionnaire should be seen as an instructive guide to your present psychological makeup and an indication of areas of your life that you may choose to transform by applying appropriate techniques of personal development.

 The Questionnaire is grouped into Categories, each with a number of psychological Traits.
 Each Trait is presented on a separate page.
-Each page also contains an Analysis of the resulting scores.
+Each page also provides an automatic display of the resulting scores.
+At the end of the questionnaire, a full Report contains an analysis of your scores.
 Needless to say, the validity of the analysis will depend on how candidly you filled in the Questionnaire!

 The idea is to expose fixed and conditioned ways of thinking, feeling and behaving, not to indicate that any particular way is right or better than another.
 The questions can expose ways in which you are a stereotyped product of your culture, more liberated than the norm or more neurotic than the norm, or just different - the interpretation is up to you, the more honest the better!